back to michaelgruen.com

 2. Total bustle (cafés, Airport terminals, etc.)

-Everything else is shades of terrible.
-When in flow states my sensorium is easily disrupted—open office plans are productivity death.
+When in flow-states my sensorium is easily disrupted—open office plans are productivity death.
 Distraction vectors in decreasing order of severity: auditory, visual, tactile, olfactory, then gustatory.

 The din of a busy room (say, a café) usually provides sufficient white-noise to maintain focus, but it is far less preferable to total environmental control.

-It should surprise you not that my computer/phone are almost always set to “Do Not Disturb”.
-On that, I need to find an appropriate Andon notification to ensure interruptions are well-justified and, well, noticed.
+It should surprise you not that my computer and phone are almost always set to “Do Not Disturb”.
+On that, I am still on the hunt for smart Andon to ensure interruptions are well-justified and, well, noticed.
+Suggestions welcome.

 Structure